by Texas Homesteader ~

 After about 2 days in the sun the bright green fades from my rosemary sprig.
 That’s when I know it’s done.
 So I bring in the jar and strain the vinegar into another labeled jar.

 Now to make my hair rinse I take a repurposed plastic squirt bottle.
 (I’m a klutz in the shower sometimes so plastic is necessary) I add about 3 tablespoons of my infused vinegar with about two cups of water, shake it up & place it in the shower.

 I’ve never known my mixture to go ‘off’ and this has worked well for me.

-- My hair tends to be naturally dry & I think it may be a little too drying to use a vinegar rinse every day so I use it about 2-3 times a week.
+- My hair tends to be naturally dry & I worry that using a vinegar rinse every day may be a little too drying.
+So I personally use it about 2-3 times a week.
 Can anyone weigh in here?

 - Vinegar will burn if it gets in your eyes so avoid the eyes when squirting the mixture on your hair.

-- After shampooing I squirt my rosemary vinegar onto my hair, work it in and let it soak in for about 2 minutes before rinsing out.
+- After shampooing I squirt some rosemary-infused vinegar onto my hair, work it in and let it soak in for about 2 minutes before rinsing out.

 - Although some people leave the vinegar in their hair or only partially rinse it out, I prefer to do a more thorough rinse.
 That’s just my preference.
 Try it both ways & see what you like.